zubairabid/zubairabid.github.io/_posts/2021-08-22-homerow_interception_1.md

    type "le", as it was read as `Super` + `e` instead, which changes a layout option in i3.

-The issue is simple: when typing quickly, it is very common to type a letter, and while the letter is still pressed (but for no longer than the tap configuration of 200ms) tap another letter.
+The issue is simple: when typing quickly, it is common to "slide" across letters -- start typing the next letter while the previous one is still pressed down.
 Essentially,

 Current: